Every time I log onto Firefox I get the following message:

 jscher2000 had already told me of this potential fix.
 I actually went another route before I received any of the many answers I received.
 I took my .45 colt and, no wait, that was the old computer, I reset Firefox which cleared the problem, at least for now.
 Thank you for your reply.
 I am impressed that there are such quality people supporting this open source platform.

 The Reset feature adds a folder on your desktop named Old Firefox Data.
 I recommend hanging onto that for a few weeks in case you discover something essential that the Reset feature left behind.

-This article has a list of what is migrated and what is not during a Reset, in case you're curious: Reset Firefox – easily fix most problems.
+This article has a list of what is migrated and what is not during a Reset, in case you're curious: Refresh Firefox - reset add-ons and settings.